IBMDevConnect/TelcoChatBot/README.md

 ## Running the app

-1. Launch the application from bluemix dashboard
+1. Launch the application from IBM Cloud dashboard

 2. Enter an username, say, ajay to login and see the chat bot working

-### Troubleshooting in Bluemix
+### Troubleshooting in IBM Cloud

 #### In the Classic Experience:

-- Log in to Bluemix, you'll be taken to the dashboard
+- Log in to IBM Cloud, you'll be taken to the dashboard
 - Navigate to the the application you previously created
 - Select **Logs**